|

 A species description and information about the ecology of Melinis minutiflora as an invasive species is provided from the Global Invasive Species Database (GISD).
 GISD was created and is maintained by IUCN's Invasive Species Specialist Group (ISSG).

-Melinis minutiflora (Poaceae): species information from GCW
+Melinis minutiflora information from ITIS

 Melinis minutiflora impact information from GISD (ISSG)